-Some points when foreigners apply for the Secondhand dealer License, “Kobutsu License”
+Points when foreigners apply for the Secondhand dealer license, “Kobutsu License”

 - 1 Point 1: The type of visa (status of residence)